They Who Feed on Shadows - Episode 6

 Sylvia did not see it.
 She preferred the Colgrave voice that spoke in terms she resonated with - dreamscapes of angels, injuries, and the brutalization of boundaries.
 One letter is a fever dream.
 The other is daylight.
 And it was daylight my mother, the psychiatrist, could not see.

 Be careful with yourself.
-The next time you walk out the door dressed like a chicken, make sure it’s your choice and not someone else’s.
-If your doctor told you to do it?
-This could be a great time to get a second opinion.
+If you ever walk out the door in a costume - feathers, scrubs, a saint’s robe - make sure it’s your choice, not someone else’s.
+And if it’s your doctor’s idea?
+Get a second opinion.